LuckyLongre/react/ReactJS/README.md

 code --install-extension ritwickdey.liveserver
 ```

 ## Keeping the README Updated
 Whenever you add new files or features:
 1. Update the **Project Structure** section to reflect new files/folders.
-2. Add a brief description of new features or components.
+2. Add a brief description of new features or components (see above for format).
 3. Note any changes in setup or usage instructions.

 This will help you (and others) quickly understand the current state of the project at any time.